LivNLP/bias-sense/README.md

 For the target word, we consider each of its senses separately and report the bias scores.
 Following [WEAT](https://science.sciencemag.org/content/356/6334/183), we compute statistical significace by performing a bootstrapping sampling.

+We use the following sources to find [positive](https://grammar.yourdictionary.com/parts-of-speech/adjectives/list-of-positive-adjectives.html) and [negative](https://www.clarkandmiller.com/negative-personality-adjectives/) attribute words.